sprout42/nu-map/README.rst

    ::

-        $ umap2stages -P fd:/dev/ttyUSB0 -C keyboard -s keyboard.stages
+        $ numapstages -P fd:/dev/ttyUSB0 -C keyboard -s keyboard.stages

 2. Start the kitty fuzzer in a separate shell, and provide it with the stages generated in step 1.

    ::

-        $ umap2kitty -s keyboard.stages
+        $ numapkitty -s keyboard.stages

-3. Start the umap2 keyboard emulation in fuzz mode
+3. Start the numap keyboard emulation in fuzz mode

    ::

-        $ umap2fuzz -P fd:/dev/ttyUSB0 -C keyboard
+        $ numapfuzz -P fd:/dev/ttyUSB0 -C keyboard

 After stage 3 is performed, the fuzzing session will begin.

 Note About MTP fuzzing
 ++++++++++++++++++++++

-While umap2 may be used to emulate and discover MTP devices (see "Soft dependencies" section of this README), it does not fuzz the MTP layer at this point.
+While numap may be used to emulate and discover MTP devices (see "Soft dependencies" section of this README), it does not fuzz the MTP layer at this point.
 In order to fuzz the MTP layer, you can use the fuzzer embedded in the MTP library.
-We plan to support MTP fuzzing directly from umap2 in future releases.
+We plan to support MTP fuzzing directly from numap in future releases.

 Host OS Detection
 ~~~~~~~~~~~~~~~~~